-Hey everyone, today I'm going to tell you about why your hair is so dry?
+Hey everyone, today I'm going to talk to you about why your hair is so dry.

-Would you believe it if I told you that long-term exposure to the sun, your hair care habits, dyeing your hair, your physical health, and diet could be causing your dry hair?
-Well sit tight and pay attention because today I'm going to tell you why and give you the solution for each one.
+Would you believe it if I told you that long-term exposure to the sun, hair care habits, dying your hair, your physical health, and diet could be causing your dry hair?
+Well, sit tight and pay attention because today I'm going to tell you why this is happening and give you specific solutions.

 Hi Everyone, I’m Travis from Febron.
 The place where we teach you all about your hair loss while providing amazing solutions.
 Make sure to hit that like button and subscribe to our channel for the latest and greatest hair care information and tips.

 #1 Hair Care Habits.